AshtonKem/AshtonKem.github.io/source/_posts/2013-10-30-the-best-of-lisp.markdown

 passion", among other things.
 In it, Merlin mentions that one thing you can do as a low risk investment in a programming career is to maintain current on new languages.
 He mentions Scala, Erlang, and Lisp as a few.
-With an uncharacteristic lack of self-awareness, Dan expresses pretty much disdain and lack of interest in anything other than Ruby, even going as far as saying "Ruby took the best of Lisp".
+With an <del>uncharacteristic lack of self-awareness</del> unusual amount of sarcasm, Dan expresses pretty much disdain and lack of interest in anything other than Ruby, even going as far as saying "Ruby took the best of Lisp".

-As someone who has worked in Ruby and Lisp professionally, that's false.
+While Dan may have been joking, it is probably worth examining the relationship between Ruby and Lisp.
+As someone who has worked in Ruby and Lisp professionally, I feel uniquely qualified to talk about their relative strengths.
 While there are a ton of cases where Ruby clearly learned and copied from Lisp, there is also a laundry list of areas where Ruby failed to learn from Lisp's successes and failures.

-Now don't get me wrong, I rather like Ruby.
-I think it's a perfectly passable object-oriented language, and it's one of my go-to languages.
-But implying that there's no reason to look at the Lisp family of languages because Ruby took some of the good bits is dangerously close-minded.

 ## Functions